ernesto-elsaesser/usb-mouse-config/README.md

 To configure a Redragon gaming mouse, create an instance of that class with the correct Bluetooth product identifier (see [Product IDs](#product-ids)):

+> NOTE: The python script or REPL needs to be run as root!

 ```python
 from mouse import Mouse